2002 Major League Baseball postseason: (3) Minnesota Twins vs. (4) Anaheim Angels

 This was the first ALCS since 1993 to not feature either the New York Yankees, Cleveland Indians or Seattle Mariners.

-After three previous failed attempts, the Angels finally broke through, as they defeated the Twins in five games to advance to the World Series for the first time in franchise history (in the process denying a rematch of the 1933 World Series between the Giants and Twins (who were then known as the Washington Senators)).
+After three previous defeats, the Angels finally broke through, defeating the Twins in five games to advance to the World Series for the first time in franchise history (in the process denying a rematch of the 1933 World Series between the Giants and Twins (who were then known as the Washington Senators)).

 Minnesota's Joe Mays out-dueled Anaheim's Kevin Appier in a tight Twins' victory in Game 1.
 In Game 2, the Angels jumped out to a big lead early thanks to home runs from Darin Erstad and Brad Fullmer and held on to win 6–3 to even the series headed to Anaheim.
 Troy Glaus led the Angels to victory in Game 3 with a solo home run in the bottom of the eighth.
 Game 4 started off as a pitchers' duel between John Lackey and Brad Radke, but things then got ugly for the Twins as the Angels' offense came alive in the bottom of the seventh, and they blew out the Twins to take a 3–1 series lead.
 In Game 5, the Angels blew out the Twins again to clinch the pennant, a game which was notable for Adam Kennedy's three home runs and the Angels scoring ten runs in the bottom of the seventh.